fitrialif/ANN-1/README.md

 # ANN: simple construction of artificial neural networks
 A toy project that simplifies construction of neural networks by allowing a user to specify layers in a list.
 Hyperparameters can be passed in to the specific layers or to the train method.
+This is essentially a very simplified version of the Keras library, before I knenw it existed.

 ## Example use
 We can construct a convolution network used to classify the Mnist data set in just a couple of lines: